jaimaniktalla/proj2.github.io/README.md

 # proj2

 Description:
-The To-Do List Application is a user-friendly GUI tool built using tkinter.
-It allows users to add, view, and delete tasks, making it an effective tool for task management.
+The Markdown to HTML Converter takes markdown-formatted text as input and converts it into HTML format.
+The GUI is built using tkinter, and the markdown library handles the conversion process.

 Requirements:
 Python 3.x
-tkinter (included with Python)
+tkinter (included with Python) markdown library (install with pip)

 Instructions to Run:
 Ensure Python 3.x is installed on your system.
+Install the markdown library:
+pip install markdown
-Save the index.py script to your computer.
+Save the markdown_converter.py script to your machine.
-Run the script from the command line: python index.py
+Run the script from the command line: python markdown_converter.py
-A GUI window will appear.
-Add tasks using the input field and "Add" button.
-Delete selected tasks by clicking the "Delete" button.
+Enter markdown text in the GUI's input field and click the "Convert" button to see the HTML output.